radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 # Part 2 Conclusion:

-According to the screenshots, Qrixkuor's "Legion" where the band's name is Qrixkuor and the album's name is 'Legion' is the most productive album because it has the most number of reviews recieved.
+According to the screenshots:
+- Qrixkuor's "Legion" where the band's name is Qrixkuor and the album's name is 'Legion' is the most productive album because it has the   most number of reviews recieved.
 The total number of reviews recieved by 'Legion' is 46.
-Following that is Qrixkuor's "Scars of the Crucifix" which has 30 number of reviews recieved and is the second most productive album
+- Following that is Qrixkuor's "Scars of the Crucifix" which has 30 number of reviews recieved and is the second most productive album

 # ANALYSIS 3